 The Sage of Bear Lake Goes West

 An Orlando fraternal order once rented a Pullman train car to attend some convention in San Francisco.
 Since they all enjoyed Code’s company, they invited him to come along as their guest.
-Upon their return all reported Code’s non-stop exploits had the makings of a five-star vaudeville show.
+Upon their return all circulated stories of Code’s non-stop exploits, which had all the makings of a five-star vaudeville show.

 At one particular depot in a small western town, Code got out to stretch his legs on a short stopover.
 A group of wide-eyed boys trailed behind him, which was not all together unusual given his distinctive appearance.
 But the lads seemed to be pondering something else.